gavinmdouglas/pangenome_pseudogene_null/README.md

 # pangenome_pseudogene_null

-Code for in-progress manuscript: "Pseudogenes as a neutral reference for detecting selection in prokaryotic pangenomes"
+Code for manuscript: "Pseudogenes as a neutral reference for detecting selection in prokaryotic pangenomes"

-Note that key datafiles will be made available as a FigShare repository.

 ### Repository structure:

-* `display_items` - Figures and tables produced for manuscript

 * `scripts`